mmkal/np/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve np
+about: Create a report to help us improve pn
 ---

 <!--- Provide a short summary of the issue in the title above -->